 Dinolfo signed the bill it into law on Dec.
 2, a couple of hours after 36 people spoke against it during an afternoon public hearing at which no members of the Republican-led legislature attended.
-Speakers said the law that opponents said was unconstitutional and would damage police-community relations.
+Opponents said the law was unconstitutional and would damage police-community relations.

 “We need to get right on this,” Legislator Ernest Flagler-Mitchell said after learning that the bill had been signed.

 They did.
 Flagler said activists mobilized, and on March 10, the legislature is expected to vote to repeal the law.